Informatievlaanderen/VSDS-LDES-E2E-testing/e2e-test/support/context/simulator-workflow-sink/README.md

 We use an [LDES server simulator](/ldes-server-simulator/README.md) which serves (a subset of) a data set (e.g. alternative for GIPOD LDES server which contains too much data), an Apache NiFi instance containing the LDES client NiFi processor and, a small http-server which serves as a [sink](/ldes-client-sink/README.md) that allows to capture the LDES members emitted by the LDES client NiFi processor.

 ## Setup the context
-To setup the context, copy the [example docker environment file](./.env) to `env.user` and specify the required arguments:
+To setup the context, combine the contents of all the `env.<component>` files into an `env.user` and specify the missing, required arguments:
 * LDES_SERVER_SIMULATOR_TAG (e.g. 20220718T1542)
+* PAT_READ_PACKAGES (Github personal access token)
 * LDES_CLIENT_NAR_TAG (e.g. 20220704.153332-11)
-* LDES_CLIENT_SINK_TAG (e.g. 20220714T1423)
-* PAT_READ_PACKAGES (Github personal access token)
 * SINGLE_USER_CREDENTIALS_USERNAME (Apache NiFi single user credentials - user name)
 * SINGLE_USER_CREDENTIALS_PASSWORD (Apache NiFi single user credentials - password)
+* LDES_CLIENT_SINK_TAG (e.g. 20220714T1423)

 > **Note**: you need to specify a [Github personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) (PAT) with scope `read:packages`

-Optionally, you can also specify different tags for the system images and other artifacts, different port numbers, etc.:
+Optionally, you can also specify different (external) port numbers for the components and other overridable variables:
 * LDES_SERVER_SIMULATOR_PORT (default: 9011)
 * LDES_CLIENT_SINK_PORT (default: 9003)
 * NIFI_UI_PORT (default: 8443)